Formas breves como oye, mira, diga expresan cortesía, contacto o atención.

 3. They come at the beginning of sentences to start contact or show courtesy.

-MiraLlamar la atención/Introducir opinión (Get someone's attention/Introduce opinion)Mira, no estoy de acuerdo.
-(Look, I do not agree.)
+MiraLlamar la atención/Introducir opinión (Get attention/Introduce an opinion)Mira, no estoy de acuerdo.
+(Look, I don't agree.)

-OyePedir atención rápida o iniciar conversación (Ask for quick attention or start a conversation)Oye, la reunión empieza ya.
-(Hey, the meeting starts now.)
+OyePedir atención rápida o iniciar conversación (Get quick attention or start a conversation)Oye, la reunión empieza ya.
+(Hey, the meeting is starting now.)

 DigaContestar el teléfono (Answer the phone)¿Diga? ¿Quién es?
 (Hello?
 Who is it?)

 PerdonaInterrumpir informalmente (Interrupt informally)Perdona, ¿tienes un minuto?
-(Sorry, do you have a minute?)
+(Excuse me, do you have a minute?)

 PerdoneInterrumpir formalmente (Interrupt formally)Perdone, ¿podría repetir eso?
 (Excuse me, could you repeat that?)